erikryverling/twinkle/README.md

 ### ~/.twinkle
 After installation you have to fill out the `~/.twinkle` configuration file.

-#### Access token, refresh token and client ID
+#### Access token, refresh token and client ID + client secret hash
-These value can be aquired by heading to the [Spotify Web API Authorization guide](https://developer.spotify.com/documentation/general/guides/authorization-guide/), registering an app and following the PKCE flow using the scopes `playlist-modify-private` and `user-read-playback-state`.
-The refresh token entered in `~/.twinkle` needs to be non-expired as Twinkle will use to to get new access- and refresh tokens automaticly.
+These values can be aquired by heading to [Getting started with Web API](https://developer.spotify.com/documentation/web-api/tutorials/getting-started), registering an app and following the _Authorization Code Flow_ guide.
+The refresh token entered in `~/.twinkle` needs to be non-expiring as Twinkle will use it to get new access tokens automaticly.

 #### Playlist ID
 This is the Spotify ID of the playlist you want to add your saved songs to.
 You can find it by selecting a playlist and then _Share -> Copy Spotify URI_ and finally extracting the ID as the last part of the URI.